markempey/QuickHorizon/README.md

 Description: calculates horizon elevation and azimuth from fisheye images

 How to Use:
-Import a fisheye image
+1)Import a fisheye image ("file", "open image")
-draw azimuth wheel
-fit azimuth wheel to fisheye image draw field azimuth line ( must use a reference azimuth taken in the field) Set the field azimuth value by using info displyed in the log ( change field az value until log displays the desired reference azimuth) draw dots along horizon lines export dot info to CSV file with coordinates, elevation ad azimuth

-Bugs:
+2)Draw azimuth wheel ("azimuth", "show azimuth wheel") 3)Fit azimuth wheel to fisheye image using x,y corrds of centre and radius 4)Find field azimuth (must use a reference object from the field) -first click on reference object
+-hold mouse buttom and slide the green line until the field azimuth dialog (bottom left of GUI) reads the azimuth determined in the field
+-release mouse to set field azimuth
+5)Digitize dots along the apparent horizon in the image ("Tools", "Digitize") 6)Export to CSV file with image pixel coordinates, elevation and azimuth ("file", "export csv")

+Extra:
--Field azimuth is set to -1 initially, it must be et to a value from 0-360 in order to be visible -Rounds dot coordinates when in large zoom extent (they APPEAR shifted, ignore this) -Must have field azimuth and azimuth wheel set inorder to export dot information
+-Rounds dot coordinates when in large zoom extent (they APPEAR shifted, ignore this) -can delete dots